Y-Issa/wakandans-hr/README.md

 Service that executes jobs asynchronously.

-Important: make sure to have db prisma types synced by executing the following inside `scarlet-job`:
+Important: make sure to have db prisma types synced by executing the following inside `jobs`:

 ```
 sh sync-types.sh